MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-H-Maritime-Security/part-101-Maritime-Security-General/subpart-A-General/section-101.105.md

 *Terminal screening program or TSP* means a written program developed for a cruise ship terminal that documents methods used to screen persons, baggage, and carry-on items for the presence of dangerous substances and devices to ensure compliance with this part.

+*Transparent Reader* means a device capable of reading the information from a TWIC or individual seeking access and transmitting it to a system capable of conducting electronic TWIC inspection.

 *Transportation security incident (TSI)* means a security incident resulting in a significant loss of life, environmental damage, transportation system disruption, or economic disruption in a particular area.

 *TWIC* means a valid, non-revoked transportation worker identification credential, as defined and explained in 49 CFR part 1572.

-*TWIC Program* means those procedures and systems that a vessel, facility, or outer continental shelf facility (OCS) must implement in order to assess and validate TWICs when maintaining access control.
+*TWIC Program* means those procedures and systems that a vessel, facility, or outer continental shelf (OCS) facility must implement in order to assess and validate TWICs when maintaining access control.

+*TWIC reader* means a device capable of conducting an electronic TWIC inspection.

 *Unaccompanied baggage* means any baggage, including personal effects, that is not being brought on board on behalf of a person who is boarding the vessel.